SzetoBen/BME-Image-Project/README.md

 - **Programming Language:** Python 3.10+
 - **Core Libraries:**
   - `ultralytics` – used YOLOv11 model for training
-  - `roboflow' - used to download dataset
+  - `roboflow` - used to download dataset
 - **Platform:** Code developed and tested on Windows and MacOS

 ---